 - decreased night vision, tunnel vision, watery eyes, increased sensitivity to light;

-Less serious side effects may include:
+Common side effects may include:

-- dry mouth, stuffy nose, constipation;
+- dry mouth, blurred vision;

 - breast swelling or discharge;

-- changes in your menstrual periods;
+- changes in your menstrual periods; or

-- weight gain, swelling in your hands or feet;
+- swelling in your hands or feet.